swiftlang/swift-evolution/proposals/NNNN-add-clamp-function.md

 ## Motivation

-There have been quite a few times in my professional and personal programming life where I reached for a function to limit a value to a given range and was disappointed it was not part of the standard library.
+There have been quite a few times in my professional and personal programming life where I reached for a function to limit a value to a given range and was disappointed that it was not part of the standard library.

 There already exists an extension to `CountableRange` in the standard library  implementing `clamped(to:)` that will limit the calling range to that of the provided range, so having the same functionality but just for types that conform to the `Comparable` protocol would be conceptually consistent.